MAGNETISM-MSU/magnetic-lab-msu/README.md

 ![EB](https://github.com/MAGNETISM-MSU/magnetic-lab-msu/blob/master/Image%20library/EB_crop.png)

 The visualization is also very useful for the description of some complex phenomema in Physics.
 For example, the following image refers to the magnetization revesal process in the magnetic bilayer system at any time and external magnetic field called hysteresis loop.
-In order to explain the state of magnetization in each time step, we need some visualizations to ease that.
+In order to explain the state of magnetization in step by step, we need some visualizations to ease that.
 Therefore, the realistic images must be produced.

 #### HOW TO START?
 1. Go to download links for [Windows](http://www.povray.org/download/) and [Linux](http://www.povray.org/download/linux.php)